cea-hpc/pcocc/docs/source/manpages/man5/networks.yaml.rst

  Please note that the MTU of the Ethernet interfaces in the VMs has to be set 50 bytes lower than this value to account for the encapsulation headers.
 The DHCP server on a L3 network automatically provides an appropriate value.

 **mac-prefix**
- Prefix to use when assigning MAC adressess to virtual Ethernet interfaces.
+ Prefix to use when assigning MAC addresses to virtual Ethernet interfaces.
 MAC addresses are assigned to each VM in order starting from the MAC address constructed by appending zeros to the prefix. (defaults to 52:54:00)
 **host-if-suffix**
  Suffix to append to hostnames when establishing a remote tunnel if compute nodes have specific hostnames to address each network interface.
 For example, if a compute node known by SLURM as computeXX can reached more efficiently via IPoIB at the computeXX-ib address, the **host-if-suffix** parameter can be set to *-ib* so that the Ethernet tunnels between hypervisors transit over IPoIB.